IguanasInPyjamas/Iggy-Player/README.md

 TODO;
 - Fix panic of seeking when the video is playing
+- Function that allows seeking to N places in the video - to be used for a scrollbar in guis
 - Add a filepath to uri converter and then pass argc and argv to main
 - Handling of subtitle / multiple audio tracks
 - Playlists